Large genus bounds for the distribution of triangulated surfaces in moduli space: Introduction

 \subsection{Statement of main results}

-We prove two results which describe the distrbution of triangulated surfaces in $\mathcal{M}_g$.
+We prove two results which describe the distribution of triangulated surfaces in $\mathcal{M}_g$.
 The following lower bound describes when a surface in moduli space can be approximated by a triangulated surface.